-Windows, external doors and joinery

-Repair category 2

-Notes These generally appeared in fair order consistent with age.
+Windows, external doors and joinery Repair category 1 Notes The single glazed window units were found to be in a fair order however are of an age and style where maintenance and future upgrading should be anticipated and budgeted for.
 Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.
-Some general maintenance/repairs required in particular to sash and case timber windows.

 External decorations

 Repair category 1

-Notes The external decorations are generally in fair/ good order.
+Notes The external decorations are generally in fair order.
 Regular repainting will be required if these areas are to be maintained in satisfactory condition.